 What are the qualifications for receiving workers’ compensation?

-In the state of Massachusetts, you’ll have to prove that you were injured or developed an illness due to unsafe working conditions.
-This might include exposure to chemicals, unstable equipment, a lack of safety inspections and other issues.
+To get workers’ compensation benefits in Massachusetts, you’ll have to prove that you were injured or developed an illness while working.
+This injury or illness might have been brought on by exposure to chemicals, unstable equipment, a lack of safety inspections or any number of other reasons.
 You’re also eligible for workers’ comp if you’re the dependent of a worker who was killed on a job site.

 However, before you file a claim, you’ll have to meet certain requirements.
 To apply for benefits, you’ll have to be disabled for at least five days.
 If you’re disabled for less than five days, you can still file a “medical only” claim that goes directly to your employer’s insurance company.

 Some injuries and illnesses don’t start showing symptoms until months or years after the incident.
 You can still file a claim up to four years after the incident took place.
-Be prepared to provide evidence that your injury, illness or disability was directly caused by unsafe working conditions.
+Be prepared to provide evidence that your injury, illness or disability was directly caused while you were at work.